Originally Posted: May 2022

 …

 End Trimming: If either end of your rope is frizzy or funky, cut it off to create a clean end.
-The ideal way to cut a rope is to use a hot-blade cutter, but most of us don’t have one of those; instead, we will need to use a sharp knife to cut and a cigarette lighter or match to fuse the fibers.
-Tip: Before cutting, wrap a few turns of electrical tape around the rope, as this will help keep the fibers tightly together.
+The ideal way to cut a rope is to use a hot-blade cutter, but most of us don’t have one of those; instead, just use a sharp knife to cut and a cigarette lighter or match to fuse the fibers.
+Before cutting and fusing, wrap a few turns of electrical tape around the rope, as this will help keep the fibers tightly together.

 Procedure for Making a Round Spiral Rope Rug